-If you are experiencing an unexpected pregnancy, you may be considering all of your options — including abortion.
-Before making a decision, it’s important to gather information about the different types of procedures, as well as the associated risks.
-At Your Options, we can talk to you about your options and give you the resources you need to make an informed decision regarding your pregnancy.
+If you are experiencing an unexpected pregnancy, you may be considering abortion.
+Before making a decision, it’s important to gather information about the different types of procedures as well as the associated risks.
+At Your Options, our nurses will provide you with important medical pretesting and give you the resources you need to make an informed decision regarding your pregnancy.

 Before you make a decision, the first thing you must do is confirm your pregnancy.
-We are your best first step as we can provide pregnancy testing and ultrasound at no cost to you!
-Even if you have taken a pregnancy test and the results were positive, you will need an ultrasound to determine whether you have a viable pregnancy.
-Our staff can then help you understand the facts associated with abortion procedures.
+We are your best first step as we provide medical pretesting that includes medical grade pregnancy testing and ultrasound at no cost to you.
+Even if you have taken a pregnancy test and the results were positive, you will need an ultrasound to determine how far along you are or whether you have an actual, viable pregnancy.
+(20-25% of all pregnancies end in miscarriage).

 Which abortion procedures are available to you depend on how many weeks you have been pregnant.
 There are two main methods: a medical abortion and a surgical abortion.
 If you are within the first few weeks of pregnancy, you are eligible for a medical abortion.
 If your pregnancy has progressed to the end of the first trimester or even to the second trimester, you are only eligible for a surgical abortion.

-A surgical abortion is used to terminate a pregnancy in the first or second trimester.
+A surgical abortion or “in-clinic” abortion is used to terminate a pregnancy in the first or second trimester.
 Because of the fetal development, certain surgical tools must be used to extract the fetus from the uterus once the cervix is dilated.
 Surgical abortions are performed in a medical clinic or doctor’s office.
-Please do not attempt to perform an at-home abortion.
-It is extremely dangerous to you and the fetus and could cause serious health implications.

 We are here to discuss your options with you.
 If you are considering abortion, make a free and confidential appointment at one of our convenient locations to talk to our staff about the different procedures and risks.
 Like any other elective medical procedure, it may cause lifelong mental or physical health implications.
 We are committed to providing you with the facts you need so you can make a decision that’s best for you.